Redefining Open Loop in Transit Ticketing with UWB

 The classic closed-loop ticketing model gives us several thousand small closed loops, one loop for each TA.
 The UniTiAg model provides several wide overlaid closed loops.
 The level of fragmentation is significantly lower than in the classic closed-loop scheme.
 Let’s unite UniTiAg loops together.

 The UWB specs cannot help with the business-level interoperability.
-After a proper tool is selected in the wallet, and the fare is determined and registered in the TA’s ABT system, the TA still needs to be paid.
+After a proper tool is selected in the CRD, and the fare is determined and registered in the TA’s ABT system, the TA still needs to be paid.
 This is where the UniTiAg process is necessary to achieve the business-level interoperability, to “open the loop”.

-UniTiAg Example with Apple Wallet and UWB
+UniTiAg Example with UWB

 A potential transit rider, letโ€™s call her Ms. Rider, travels a lot worldwide.
 Ms. Rider has accounts at two TSMPs: MP1 and MP2 which participate in UniTiAg.
 All transit agencies that Ms. Rider is planning to use are sellers on at least one of these TSMPs.